JaySpencerAnderson/PerfectMondrian/README.md

 1) When I size this using a spreadsheet, I find that the ratio of the dimensions between the central square and the long or short dimension of the outer rectangles goes to the golden ratio which is decidedly not rational.
-2) When the size of the rectangles become the same, the outer rectangles are congruent.
+2) When the area of the rectangles become the same, the outer rectangles are congruent.

 So perhaps I should have a second criterion for the schematics, that they are